nroduit/nroduit.github.io/content/getting-started/_index.en.md

 ### Try Weasis now

-These native installers below replace the weasis-portable.zip package (still available <a target="_blank" href="https://sourceforge.net/projects/dcm4che/files/Weasis/">here</a>) and no longer requires <a target="_blank" href="https://www.java.com/en/download/">Java</a> to be installed on the system.
+These native installers below replace the weasis-portable.zip package (still available [here](https://sourceforge.net/projects/dcm4che/files/Weasis/) until version 4.0) and no longer requires [Java](https://www.java.com/en/download/) to be installed on the system.
 It also serves as a basis for launching Weasis from a web context using the [weasis protocol](weasis-protocol).
 See below the differences between the [weasis distributions](#weasis-distributions).

 {{< latest-download "deb" >}}